thermalogic/PyRankine/step4/README.md

 # PyRankine

- ## Step4: The General Simulator of RankineCycle
+ ## Step4: The General Simulator of Rankine Cycle

   * Examples of Rankine Cycle